duggabe/gr-control/README.md

     `python3 -u NFM_rcv.py`
     `python3 -u SSB_rcv.py`
     `python3 -u WBFM_stereo.py`
-4. A new window will open showing Volume and Squelch controls as well as a waterfall spectrum display.
+4. A new window will open showing Volume and Squelch controls as well as a spectrum display.

 If you get lots of audio underruns (`aU`) on your terminal, refer to [Working with ALSA and Pulse Audio](https://wiki.gnuradio.org/index.php/ALSAPulseAudio).